nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_search.md

 ### Full record

+* This only applies to the migrate patient record interaction.
 * Include all information from the patient's record
 * where sensitive information has been requested, the provider system **MUST** return all information that would be included in a GP2GP record transfer.
-This only applies to the migrate patient record interaction.

 ## Following a linkage ##